 Two-piece bats are made for players who prefer control of their swing.
-Contact hitters are great candidates for two-piece bats because the additional flex with the two-piece construction allows for a smooth swing feel and a higher bat speed.
-A player who swings at an average or slightly below average bat speed or wants more control over their swing feel tend to be the best candidates for using a two-piece bat.
+Contact hitters are great candidates for two-piece bats because the additional flex of the two-piece construction allows for a smooth swing feel and a higher bat speed.
+A player who swings at an average or slightly below average bat speed or wants more control over their swing feel tends to be the best candidate for using a two-piece bat.

 However, if a lead-off or nine-hole type hitter is up at the dish, that player might be better served using a two-piece bat.
 Scrappy players who like to control their bat and swing would do well with a two-piece bat because it offers the desired feel while adding a bit of bat speed and trampoline effect.

 Like many things in baseball, the answer is that each type has its strengths and weaknesses, and a bat that can be great for one player may also be suboptimal for another.

 Choosing between a one-piece and two-piece bat may seem complicated initially, but it mostly depends on the type of hitter or player you are now.